raspberrypilearning/cd-my-favourite-celebrity/en/step_1.md

 ### Hardware

-+ Computer capable of running a modern web browser.
++ A computer capable of running a modern web browser

 ### Software